A Learnable Prior Improves Inverse Tumor Growth Modeling: Methods

 \subsection{Framework Overview}

 Our goal is to predict the tumor concentration for each voxel, which is not visible in conventional imaging modalities, based on physically constrained modeling (Figure \ref{fig:overview}).
 As input to our model, contrast-enhanced T1 (T1c) and FLAIR MRI scans are used, highlighting higher and lower tumor concentrations, respectively (Figure \ref{fig:overview} a).
 In a preprocessing step, the tumor regions are segmented in both scans into the subregions contrast-enhancing tumor (CET) and edema, using BraTS Toolkit \cite{kofler2020brats}.
-The tissue segmentation is generated based on the T1c scan.
+The tissue segmentation is generated based on the T1c scan using the S3 software \cite{lipkova2019personalized}.

 The tumor and tissue segmentations are fed into a neural network to predict the physical tumor model parameters (Figure \ref{fig:overview} b).
 The premise is that the network learns the growth dynamics based on the underlying tissue.
-Therefore, an overlay of both tumor segmentations is fed into the network as a single channel, whereas the other input channels contain the patient-specific tissue information (WM, GM, CSF) to facilitate patient-specific modeling.
+Therefore, an overlay of both tumor segmentations is fed into the network as a single channel(edema: 0.33, CET:0.66), whereas the other input channels contain the patient-specific tissue information: white matter (WM), gray matter (GM) and cerebrospinal fluid (CSF) to facilitate patient-specific modeling.
+The tissue information in each channel is continuous and can be interpreted as the ratio of the given tissue type per voxel.
 The network output consists of scalar parameters that determine the physical process of tumor development.
 From those parameters, it is possible to simulate the growth process of the tumor within the patient's brain.

 We discuss the network architecture in section \ref{sec:methDL}.
 The DL-Prior is included in subsequent evolutionary sampling, which is explained in section \ref{sec:methSample}.
 Evolutionary sampling is a computational technique that leverages multiple forward simulations to converge toward the optimal parameters governing tumor behavior.
 The DL-Prior plays a crucial role in guiding the exploration of this parameter space.